People and Justice Union: Background

 The party was established as the National Centre Party (Nacionalinė centro partija), before being renamed the Lithuanian Centre Party (Lietuvos Centro partija) in 2005.

 In the parliamentary election of 2016, the Lithuanian Centre Party participated in a coalition (Anti-corruption coalition of Kristupas Krivickas and Naglis Puteikis) with the Lithuanian Pensioners' Party, and received 6.1% of the popular vote and one seat.
 In the 2019 Lithuanian municipal elections, the Centre Party received 1.25% of votes nationwide and won municipal council seats in Klaipeda, Varena and Alytus (increasing the number of seats from 3 to 8).
 During the 2019 election to the European Parliament the party received 5.13% of the national vote, but did not receive any representatives in the European Parliament.

 Foundation

 On 26 October 2019, the Congress of the Lithuanian Centre Party decided to change the official name of the party to the Centre Party "Welfare Lithuania".
 The party fully supports the welfare state idea of the President of the Republic of Lithuania Gitanas Nausėda.
 In 2020, the party's name was changed again, this time to the Centre Party – Nationalists.
 In 2021 it merged with the Lithuanian Nationalist and Republican Union to become the People and Justice Union.

 The party nominated Petras Gražulis in the 2024 Lithuanian presidential election, but his candidacy was rejected due to a prior impeachment.

 The party operates an unofficial "Headquarter for the Reelection of Donald Trump in Lithuania", created in cooperation with members of the Lithuanian-American community.
 The party's chairman Gražulis is also the chairman of the headquarters.

+On 7 March 2026, the Congress of the People and Justice Union (Centrists, Nationalists) elected Rimas Jonas Jankūnas, official member of the Seimas Lithuanian Farmers and Greens Union parliamentary faction as the new chairman of the party.
+Petras Gražulis confirmed his election.
+This is happening in the light of Ignas Vėgėlė attempts to unite small non-parliamentary Lithuanian political parties.